 We continue to focus on growing our balances in our residential construction portfolio in selected markets, with our preferred borrowers and risk profile as they tend to provide comparatively higher yields given their risk profile.
-Higher average balances and higher average residential construction rates from the high interest rate environment for Q2 and Q1 2024 contributed to a higher corporate mortgage interest compared to Q2 2023.
-Since this portfolio is entirely at prime-based floating rates, we are utilizing our hedging strategies on term deposits to effectively lock-in net spreads on our construction and commercial loans in a decreasing interest rate environment.
+For Q3 2024 compared to Q2 2024 and Q3 2023, the decrease in interest income is mainly due to Bank of Canada interest rate cuts reducing our mostly floating rate construction and commercial loans.
+Higher average balances and higher average residential construction rates from the higher interest rate environment for year to date 2024 contributed to a higher corporate mortgage interest compared to year to date 2023.
+Since this portfolio is entirely at prime-based floating rates, we are utilizing our hedging strategies on term deposits to manage spreads on our construction and commercial loans in a decreasing interest rate environment.
 For information on our term deposit fair value hedging, see "Derivatives and Hedging" sub-section below.

 Some projects have experienced construction delays due to labour shortages and cost overruns from higher interest costs and the inflationary impact on building supplies, which has led to some loan extension and amendment requests.
 To date, projects continue to progress toward completion.
-Current impaired construction and commercial mortgages include six construction mortgages where asset recovery programs have already been initiated.
+Current impaired construction mortgages include four mortgages where asset recovery programs have already been initiated.
 We have a strong track record with our default management processes and asset recovery programs as the need arises.
 Our realized loan losses on our construction portfolio have been negligible in the last 10 years.
 Our prudent underwriting approach requires satisfactory borrower liquidity, guarantor net worth and presale requirements as applicable to the respective markets.